Once you're diagnosed

 - access to our expert Helpline – 0333 332 2033

-- the ability to meet up with Members in your area via our Local Voluntary Support Groups
+- the ability to meet up with members in your area via our Local Groups

 - other information sheets and booklets to help you manage your condition

-- other online services such as our email newsletter, Venue Guide and Recipe Database.
-We also have an online shop which stocks a range of gluten-free cookery books.
+- other online services such as our email newsletters, Venue Guide and Home of gluten free recipes.
+We also have an online shop which stocks a range of gluten free cookery books.